Nithesh011/TERRAFORM-PROJECT/README.md

 -> provider.tf: Specifies the AWS provider configurations.

 # Setup and Usage Instructions
--> nstall Terraform: Ensure you have Terraform installed.
-Install Terraform -> AWS Credentials: Configure your AWS credentials by running: **aws configure** , You’ll need your AWS Access Key and Secret Access Key.
+- Install Terraform: Ensure you have Terraform installed.
+Install Terraform
+- AWS Credentials: Configure your AWS credentials by running: **aws configure** , You’ll need your AWS Access Key and Secret Access Key.
--> Initialize Terraform: Navigate to the project directory and initialize Terraform : **terraform init** -> Apply the Terraform Configuration: Run the following command to apply the configuration and provision the resources. **terraform apply**
+- Initialize Terraform: Navigate to the project directory and initialize Terraform : **terraform init**
+- Apply the Terraform Configuration: Run the following command to apply the configuration and provision the  resources. **terraform apply**
--> Check Output: Once completed, Terraform will output the details such as the public IP of the EC2 instance and the S3 bucket URL
+- Check Output: Once completed, Terraform will output the details such as the public IP of the EC2 instance and the S3 bucket URL

 # Project Structure
   ├── main.tf
   ├── variables.tf
   ├── outputs.tf
   ├── provider.tf
   └── README.md

 # Outcome
   This Terraform configuration automates the creation of:
-  -> A VPC with subnets and proper routing.
+  - A VPC with subnets and proper routing.
-  -> An EC2 instance within the VPC.
+  - An EC2 instance within the VPC.
-  -> An S3 bucket for storage.
+  - An S3 bucket for storage.

 #  Future Improvements
- -> Integrate this setup with a CI/CD pipeline.
+ - Integrate this setup with a CI/CD pipeline.
- -> Add more AWS resources such as RDS for database management.
+ - Add more AWS resources such as RDS for database management.